TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Internal: see /opt/libre-bib/etc/cite-new.xml for the template that will be used.

-This will format the entries with the 'Endnote Characters' style, and insert the non-empty bib-field values.
+This will format the entries with the "Endnote Characters" style, and insert the non-empty bib-field values.

 ### Cmd: ref-update